-- Saving on Costs: Automation leads to saving in time and labour costs. - Staying ahead in Competition: Today to survive, businesses need to adopt automation. - Fast service to Customers: Nowadays, business managers realize that automation help them to serve their customers faster and better.
+- Saving on Costs: Automation leads to saving in time and labour costs. - Staying ahead in Competition: Today to survive, businesses need to adopt automation. - Fast service to Customers: Nowadays, business managers realize that automation help them to serve their customers faster and better. - -- Space to write important points for revision -

-Q.3.6 RTP Descriptive Discuss the steps in implementing Business Process Automation.
+Q.3.7 RTP Descriptive

-The steps in implementing Business Process Automation are:
+Discuss the steps in implementing Business Process Automation.

-(i) Step 1: Define why we plan to implement a BPA?
+The steps in implementing Business Process Automation are: Step 1: Define why we plan to implement a BPA?